h2o/h2o/deps/picotls/WindowsPort.md

 executable, or to otherwise register that library.
 Be sure to copy the 32 bit library or 64 bit library, depending on which type of project you build.

-Only two configurations are tested: "X86 Debug" and "X86 Release".
-The X64 configurations will compile, but are not tested yet.
+The integration tests with Appveyor check four configurarions: "X86 Debug", "X86 Release", "X64 Debug" and "X64 Release".

 Feel free to provide feedback and contribute.